Lantean shielding: certified 100% projectile-, water-, and vacuum-proof. Batteries not included.

 - The city Anvard in Carla Speed McNeil's Finder.

 - Supergirl: Two versions of Argo City, one on either side of the Crisis on Infinite Earths.
 The second one turned out to be overrun by Aliens when Superman found it, and wasn't really from Krypton after all.
+Both end up as Doomed Hometowns too, for that matter.

 - In Pre Crisis Superman comics, Lori Lemaris's Atlantis survived its sinking with a giant dome.
 They later removed the dome after biologically changing themselves into merpeople to survive underwater.